kriszyp/cpm/README.md

 Download and unzip/untar CPM.
 Then edit the startup script (cpm for unix or cpm.bat for windows) to point to the path where you have put CPM, and copy the script into a directory in your path (like /usr/local/bin in unix or C:\windows in windows).
 You can also modify the registry URL in the startup script as well.
+The startup script also includes directions (in the comments) for running from Node instead of Rhino.

 # Usage